Vyral/brett-jennings-recruiting/_posts/2019-05-20-how-nneka-sold-26-million-in-real-estate-in-9-months.md

 ---
 layout: post
-title: How Nneka Jenkins Developed a Successful Career With Us
+title: How Nneka Sold $26 Million in Real Estate in 9 Months
 date: 2019-05-20 17:32:00
 tags:
   - Reviews and Referrals